Decorating & Design

 This was the staircase to the rooftop patio on the next level.
 Notice how the bougainvillea from the courtyard below spills over the railing — gorgeous!
 The tilework on the steps is quintessential Mexican design and the whimsical stone mermaid up at the top seemed to keep watch over the house from above.

-Locally-made patterned iron gates provided security between the indoor and outdoor areas but still let the air and light flow in.
+Locally-made patterned iron gates with security lock like those you get with this Locksmith in North York provided security between the indoor and outdoor areas but still let the air and light flow in.
+For added security you can contact people who want to Start a Home Watch Business for a safer community.

 This was the view through the main living room which featured a wood beamed ceiling at a soaring 15 feet high, a large archway to mark the dining area, plenty of large scale wood furniture and, of course, iron chandeliers.
 Every room in the house had french doors leading to an outdoor area of some sort.